aclaf/flagrant/docs/explanation/grammar.md

 # Trailing: ["--not-an-option", "file.txt"]
 ```

-**In strict positional mode:** once the first positional argument is encountered, all subsequent arguments become positionals even if they structurally match option patterns.
+**In strict positional mode:** once the first positional argument is encountered, all following arguments become positionals even if they structurally match option patterns.

 ```bash
 # With strict_posix_options=True